daeanna/Personal-Budget-Calculator/README.md

 3. Enter the item name and cost in the respective entry fields.
 4. Click the "Add Expense" button to add the expense.
 5. The total expenses will be updated dynamically, and a notification will be displayed for each new expense added.

-Screenshots

-[Insert screenshots or GIFs of your application here]

 Contributing